 Heart of Iron had all the potential in the world to be my new favorite book.
 Basically, it’s a new and unique Anastasia retelling but set in space with a crew of outlaws who end up entwined in secrets and mysteries!
 We follow four points of view:

-➽Ana – Our true main character, who is on a mission to find a new robot body for D09/Di.
+➽Ana – Our true main character, who is on a mission to find a new robot body for D09.
+Also, she’s a PoC!

 ➽Robb – The next biggest character, whose brother is going to be Emperor, but he is too busy searching for his father that was pronounced dead seven years ago.
-Robb is also queer.
+Robb is also a PoC and queer!

 ➽Jax – The pilot of the crew he and Ana travel with.
 He is a different race than human, and his ancestors had the power to see the future in the stars.
 And he is also queer!
 Jax is EASILY my favorite character in this entire book.